jschhie/Financial-Visualizer/README.md

 Again, Table II's entries reflect the sample data provided; it does not show the *entire* process of committing/inputting all of the transactions into the database.
 Table II also does not show the program's response to all possible user input errors.
 If interested, please see the [updated_demos](https://github.com/jschhie/expenseTracker/tree/master/updated_demos) for all the generated error messages.

 </details>

-## Acknowledgments
-This was an independent project.
-While writing the source code, I relied on various online tutorials, documentations, and examples.
-All visual demos and sample resources (such as the database instance) were also created by myself.

-From creating this project, I learned about some of Python's many libraries at once and integrated them into a single GUI application.